 How do we notify our customers where our contractors are trimming trees?

 Before any trimming in urban areas begins, we advertise our contractors’ planned locations on our Planned Works web page.

 Advance notice may not be possible when an emergency occurs or urgent tree trimming work needs to be carried out.

 What are the best trees to plant near powerlines?

 The best trees or shrubs are those with a mature height of no more than three metres.
 Native species are most appropriate.
 Your local council or nursery should be able to give you a list of suitable species.

 Ideally palms should be planted five metres away from powerlines.
 If you want to plant taller plants, find out what the mature height is and also plant it that five metres away from the powerline.
 That way, if the tree were to fall, it would stay clear of the powerline.

 The diagram below shows the safe distances for planting in your front yard near overhead powerlines.
 Before you plant in powerline easements, contact us to check if there are special planting requirements.

 Dial before you dig

-Before planting a tree on your nature strip, call the Dial before you Dig service to make sure you won't dig into underground powerlines.
+Before planting a tree on your nature strip, register with the Before you Dig Australia (BYDA) service to make sure you won't dig into underground powerlines.
 For planting inside your property boundary, consult a qualified electrician.
-Log a query with Dial before you Dig or call 1100.
+Log a query with Before you Dig .